 In addition to just demonstrating and describing mistakes it may help to visualize mistakes e.g. with lines, arrows or a side by side demonstration like in this video by Vanessa Gauch.

 Whenever movements or mistakes are demonstrated / explained the use of different camera angles and distances can help.
-When you talk for example about the wrong position of the foot, a close-up can illustrate your point.
+When you want to show for example how the upper body turns a high angle can illustrate your point (like in this video).
+Likewise when you talk for example about the wrong position of the foot, a close-up can be helpful.

 The next step should be a rhythmical practice of the new movement.
 The rhythm / beat may be provided by a metronome or by music.
 My ideal would be a combination of both: First 8 or 16 times to a metronome and then again 16 times to music.
 That would automatically help people to dance to the music.
 That is why I find very irritating when teachers show / „dance“ a sequence and their steps don’t fit the (background) music.